 The provision of a headphone socket in a receiver, integrated amplifier or preamplifier does not ensure compatibility with all types of headphones.
-In many commodity receivers, a resistor attenuated tap of the main amplifier drives the headphone socket with a higher output impedance than the headphones resulting in limited power output, higher noise levels, weak bass and a rolled off treble.
+In many commodity receivers, a resistor attenuated tap of the main amplifier drives the headphone socket with a higher output impedance than the headphones resulting in limited power output, higher noise levels, weak bass and a rolled-off treble.
+Manaufacturers have to decide how much of the cost of the product goes into a dedicated headphone amplifier that many users might not use.

-Higher level High Fidelity integrated amplifiers may have a dedicated headphone amplifier which will better drive a range of headphone and earbud types (except electrostatic headphones).
-Manaufacturers have to decide how much of the cost of the product goes into a dedicated headphone amplifier that many users would not use.
+Only some Hi-Fi integrated amplifiers have a dedicated headphone amplifier which will better drive a range of headphone and earbud types (except electrostatic headphones).

 We carry some very high-end DACs and pro-audio headphone amplifiers for serious headphone users.
 In digital only systems, as the headphone amplifier has a volume control, power amplifiers and speakers or powered speakers can be used without the need for a preamplifier.